freenas/freenas-docs/userguide/directoryservice.rst

  echo $?
  klist

-Next, only run these two commands **if** the "Unix extensions" box is checked in "Advanced Mode" and a keytab has been uploaded using :ref:`Kerberos Keytabs`::
+Next, only run these two commands **if** the :guilabel:`Unix extensions` box is checked in :guilabel:`Advanced Mode` and a keytab has been uploaded using :ref:`Kerberos Keytabs`::

  service ix-sssd start